open-mmlab/mmsegmentation/docs/en/advanced_guides/engine.md

 ### Optimizer Wrapper Constructor

-The default optimizer wrapper constructor [`DefaultOptimWrapperConstructor`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/optimizer/default_constructor.py#L19) builds the optimizer used in training based on the input `optim_wrapper` and the `paramwise_cfg` defined in the `optim_wrapper`.
+The default optimizer wrapper constructor [`DefaultOptimWrapperConstructor`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/optimizer/default_constructor.py#L19) builds the optimizer used in training based on the input `optim_wrapper` and `paramwise_cfg` defined in the `optim_wrapper`.
 When the functionality of [`DefaultOptimWrapperConstructor`](https://github.com/open-mmlab/mmengine/blob/main/mmengine/optim/optimizer/default_constructor.py#L19) does not meet the requirements, you can customize the optimizer wrapper constructor to implement the configuration of hyperparameters.

 MMSegmentation has implemented the [`LearningRateDecayOptimizerConstructor`](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/engine/optimizers/layer_decay_optimizer_constructor.py#L104), which can decay the learning rate of model parameters in the backbone networks of ConvNeXt, BEiT, and MAE models during training according to the defined decay ratio (`decay_rate`).
 The configuration in the configuration file is as follows: